Common Orthopedic Procedures performed by our surgeons include:

 - Achilles Tendon repair: Always a frustrating injury, these require surgery as well as extensive post-operative care.

-- Circular External Fixation: An area of interest for Dr. Agrodnia, she has performed many procedures to provide fracture support, correct angular limb deformities near the joint, or allow for bone lengthening in giant breeds that have injured a growth plate as a puppy.
+- Circular External Fixation: We have performed many procedures to provide fracture support, correct angular limb deformities near the joint, or allow for bone lengthening in giant breeds that have injured a growth plate as a puppy.

-- Hip Surgery: Dr. Agrodnia offers FHO (femoral head and neck ostectomy), TPO (triple pelvic osteotomy), and fracture repair.
+- Hip Surgery: We offer FHO (femoral head and neck ostectomy), TPO (triple pelvic osteotomy), and fracture repair.